Wasting food doesn’t just cost you money, it damages our planet.

 Because of this, food waste is one of the main factors behind rising greenhouse gas levels and a significant contributor to climate change.
-If we stopped all food waste from being sent to landfill, the environmental impact would be the equivalent of taking a quarter of all cars off Scotland’s roads!
+If we stopped all avoidable household food waste, the environmental impact would be the equivalent of taking almost one in five cars off Scotland’s roads!

 So, what’s the solution?